deeplearning4j/deeplearning4j/glossary.md

 ###<a name="normalization">Normalization</a>
 The process of transforming the data to span a range from 0 to 1.

-###<a name="OOP">Object-Oriented Programming</a>
+###<a name="OOP">Object-Oriented Programming (OOP)</a>
+While deep learning and opject oriented programming don't necessarily go together, Deeplearning4j is written in Java following the principles of OOP.
 In object-oriented programming, you create so-called objects, which are generally abstract nouns representing a part in a larger symbolic machine (e.g. in Deeplearning4j, the object class DataSetIterator traverses across datasets and feeds parts of those datasets into another process, iteratively, piece by piece).

 DatasetIterator is actually the name of a class of object.
 In any particular object-oriented program, you would create a particular instance of that general class, calling it, say, 'iter' like this: